Schizophrenia and Addiction

 • Latuda

-After so many weeks or months of substance abuse, symptoms of schizophrenia and addiction start to mirror one another as the two conditions become more entwined.
-The effects of schizophrenia become more so pronounced, which can make managing daily life extremely difficult.
-According to Harvard Health Publishing, even the less obvious symptoms of schizophrenia, such as a lack of emotion or remaining immobile for long periods, should be taken just as seriously as the more distressing symptoms (hallucinations, paranoia).
+After so many weeks or months of substance abuse, symptoms of schizophrenia and addiction start to mirror one another as the two conditions become more intertwined.
+Even the less obvious symptoms of schizophrenia, such as a lack of emotion or remaining immobile for long periods, should be taken just as seriously as the more distressing symptoms (hallucinations, paranoia).

-Considering how drugs and alcohol only make things worse, whenever a pattern of substance abuse exists, it’s time to consider getting help.
+Considering how drugs and alcohol only make things worse, if a pattern of substance abuse exists, it’s time to consider getting help.

 Contact for More Information

-Schizophrenia and addiction can be a deadly combination in the absence of needed treatment help.
-While you’ll likely experience both good days and bad days, over time, these conditions will wear away at your physical, mental and emotional well-being.
+Schizophrenia and addiction can be a deadly combination that requires dedicated treatment to overcome.
+Over time, these conditions will wear away at your physical, mental and emotional well-being.